Limiting absorption principle and radiation conditions for Schr\"odinger operators with long-range potentials: Radiation condition and LAP

-\begin{proof}[Proof of \thref{rad_smooth}] The proof is similar in spirit to that of \thref{W_resolvent} (using \thref{rad_bound} instead of \thref{key2}), so we skip some details.
-The assertion a) follows by considering \thref{rad_bound} with $f = h^2 \exp(\alpha\int_1^r h^2W_2 + W_1\, dr)$ with $\alpha>0$ sufficiently small such that $2\beta_0 + \alpha \leq 2$, evaluating in $R(z)W_2^{1/2}\psi$ for $\psi \in L^2$, and using the two-sided estimates from \thref{W_resolvent} to bound some terms.
+\begin{proof}[Proof of \thref{rad_smooth}] The proof is similar in spirit to that of \thref{W_resolvent} (using \thref{rad_bound} instead of \thref{LAPB_lemma}), so we skip some details.
+The assertion a) follows by considering \thref{rad_bound} with weight $f = h^2 \exp(\alpha\int_1^r h^2W_2 + W_1\, ds)$ where $\alpha>0$ is sufficiently small such that $0\leq f' \leq 2r^{-1}f$, evaluating in $R(z)W_2^{1/2}\psi$ for $\psi \in L^2$, and using the two-sided estimates from \thref{W_resolvent} to bound some terms.
 The statement b) follows from a) by considering $f = h^2 \Theta^{\beta_1}$ like in the proof of \thref{unif_rad} above, again evaluating the forms in $R(z)W_2^{1/2}\psi$.
+We consider the proof done. \end{proof}